cloudfoundry/firehose_exporter/README.md

 For a list of [Cloud Foundry Firehose][firehose] metrics check the [Cloud Foundry Component Metrics][cfmetrics] documentation.

-The exporter returns the following internal metrics:
+The exporter returns additionally the following internal metrics:

 | Metric | Description |
 | ------ | ----------- |